 Technology plays a vital role in providing equal opportunities to the deprived section.
-The blockchain is a technology which can bring brainstorming changes to our distribution of resources between citizens of the globe.
-While the blockchain brings a lot of controversies with its implementation, but the truth is that it can be a messiah for ensuring equal rights of every citizen.
+The blockchain is a technology that can bring brainstorming changes to our distribution of resources between citizens of the globe.
+While the blockchain brings a lot of controversies with its implementation, the truth is that it can be a messiah for ensuring equal rights for every citizen.

 Blockchain to serve the underserved

 Formal banking can be expensive, and the system has certain loopholes.
 Thus it denies the indigent section from securing the benefits of such a financial system.